KBlixt/subcleaner/README.md

 English and Swedish.
 Read the config section further down for more information about customization.

+### Windows:
+it should be the same method, although you'll have to figure out how to clone the project and install python3.

 # Bazarr
 Unlock the scripts full potential by running it after downloading a subtitle from [Bazarr](https://github.com/morpheus65535/bazarr).
 Enable custom post-processing and use